yingkaisha/rainbow/README.md

 # Project Rainbow

-The offical repository of my (in progress) PhD dessertation.
+The official repository of my (in progress) Ph.D. dissertation.

 # Dependencies